AdolfCarr/Rotating_Cube_In_QT_and_Swing/RotatingCube_QT/README.md

 - **Run the Project**: Once the project is successfully built without errors, click on the green play button (or press Ctrl + R) to run the project.

-- **View Output**: Qt Creator will show the application's output in the Application Output pane at the bottom of the screen.
-This pane displays any console output from your application.
+- **View Output**: Qt Creator will show the application's output in the canvas pane at the venter of the screen.